donejeh/go-elastic-search/README.md

 -   `api/handler.go`: Contains the `SearchHandler` function which processes search requests, interacts with the embedding service and Elasticsearch, and handles fallback logic.
 -   `embedding/embedding.go`: Responsible for generating text embeddings using the OpenAI API.
 -   `go.mod`: Defines the project's module and its dependencies.
+-   `Dockerfile`: Contains instructions to build and run the application in a Docker container.